 2011 Indiana Men's Soccer Highlight Video

-Ernie Yarborough joined the Indiana coaching staff in January 2010 and is in his fourth season as a member of Todd Yeagley's staff at IU.
+Ernie Yarborough joined the Indiana coaching staff in January 2010 and enters his fifth season in the fall of 2014 as a member of Todd Yeagley's staff at IU.
 Yarborough came to Indiana after spending one season as an assistant coach to Yeagley at Wisconsin.
 Prior to that he spent two seasons as an assistant coach at UAB, working with IU alum Mike Getman.
 Yarborough is no stranger to the Big Ten as he spent seven seasons as the top assistant at Michigan, a run that included a trip to the quarterfinals of the NCAA Tournament in 2003.

 "It is a wonderful opportunity as an alum of the program to be able to continue the tradition that has been set forth before us, and have the opportunity to mold future Hoosiers," Yarborough said.
 "I am also happy to be able to bring my family back to a place that means so much to me, having played here and coached here.
 Being able to raise my children in Bloomington is a great opportunity."